thanks4opensource/markoplexing/README.md

 ### Charlieplexing<a name="charlieplexing"></a>

 "Charlieplexing" is a very clever scheme which allows interfacing **N*(N-1)** switches using only **N** I/O lines -- typically far fewer than required by **MxN** matrix encoding.
-Note that the "I/O lines" distinction is important: In charlieplexing, ports must be dynamically switchable, sometimes being configured as inputs and other times as output.
+Note that the "I/O lines" distinction is important: In charlieplexing, ports must be dynamically switchable, sometimes being configured as inputs and at other times as outputs.

 A charlieplexed circuit for 12 switches interfaced with 4 lines (`4*(4-3)==12`) is shown below.
 The circuit is best understood as having each of the I/O ports -- when temporarily configured as an output -- connected to 3 switches.
 The other sides of the switches are connected to one of the remaining 3 I/O ports, each of which is simultaneously/temporarily configured as an input.